The Ghost Fleet of Mallows Bay

 Images of the Great War: 1917-1918

 World War I Prints and Drawings from the Anne S.K.
-Brown Military Collection, Brown University Library – Starting April 6, 2017
+Brown Military Collection, Brown University Library – April 6 – September 12, 2017

 The centennial of the US entry into World War I provides an opportunity to revisit the tragedy of this first global conflict and to reflect upon the suffering of mankind in the second decade of the 20th century.
 This selection of prints, drawings and watercolors offers personal impressions of the last two years of the conflict, depicting scenes of high drama and action set alongside images of pathos and deep sadness.
 Approximately 35 prints, drawings, paintings and watercolors by a range of artists depict WWI offensives after the Americans join the effort.

 Evolving Elections: Comparing the 1916 and 2016 Presidential Campaigns